 That’s great news for the future.
 Reducing the consumption of oil doesn’t just prolong reserves: it also reduces overall demand for new oil extraction with all of the attendant environmental problems that come with most oil drilling and mining techniques.

 DST is a game changer.
-Using our technique oil can be restored to it’s previous status, the additive package placed within, and returned.
+Using our technology, oil can be restored to it’s previous status, the additive package placed within, and returned.

 While the world’s oil reserves being depleted is an eventuality we have to prepare for, there’s a solution in the regeneration of oil instead of the traditional recycling methods.

 Imagine a world where the same lubricant oil remains in the chain indefinitely.
-Where even the filthiest oil can be filtered, processed, and returned to the supply chain without sacrificing quality.
+Where even the most contaminated oil can be filtered, DST-treated, and returned to the supply chain without sacrificing quality.

 That’s the world that we’re working to bring to reality.